mo7ammed-saleh/Batteries/README.md

 - [x] Based on the above details and battery specification, the best battery to choose is the Lithium-ion battery because its provide more power and long time compare it with its price.

-2. **Now, lets select how many Lithium-ion batteries we need for our application which mean what is the capacity needed for the battery:**
+2. **Now, lets select how many Lithium-ion batteries we need for our application which mean what is the capacity (mAh) needed for the battery:**
   - Assume the motors is 12v, 6 watt DC motor, fistly finding the current in Amp that consumed by the motor to run:
     > I=Power/Volt= 6/12= 0.5A (Theoritical).